Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Learning to guide optimization}

-In this approach, the optimization structure is preserved, but learning is leveraged to simplify or parametrize certain aspects of the problem.
-For instance, rather than directly learning \gls{abk:od}-based rebalancing flows, the \gls{abk:rl} agent may learn a desired distribution of available vehicles across regions~\cite{gammelli2021graph,gammelli2022graph,tresca2025robo}.
-The actual flows are then computed by solving a lightweight optimization problem that minimizes rebalancing costs while satisfying the learned target distribution.
-This specific approach reduces the action space from~$\mathcal{O}(N^2)$ to~$\mathcal{O}(N)$, significantly improving scalability while simultaneously ensuring that control actions satisfy domain constraints.
-Moreover, the integration of optimization-based component with learning-based policy further facilitates Offline RL \cite{schmidt2024offline}.
+Here, the optimization structure is preserved, while learning is used to parametrize or simplify parts of the problem.
+For example, instead of directly learning \gls{abk:od}-level rebalancing flows, a \gls{abk:rl} agent can learn a target distribution of available vehicles across regions~\cite{gammelli2021graph,gammelli2022graph,tresca2025robo}; actual flows are then obtained by solving a lightweight optimization problem that minimizes rebalancing cost subject to this target.
+This reduces the action space from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$, improves scalability, enforces domain constraints, and facilitates offline \gls{abk:rl} by combining optimization modules with learned policies~\cite{schmidt2024offline}.